pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/manage/backup_restore.md

     - Downtime duration is a function of the size of the data be to backed up and the networks involved; Testing before going into production and monitoring backup times on an ongoing basis might help make accurate predictions.

 ### Suspend Operations

 - Pause any external automated process ingressing data to Pachyderm input repos, or queue/divert those as they will fail to connect to the cluster while the backup occurs.

 - Suspend all mutation of state by scaling `pachd` and the worker pods down:

+    !!!
+Important
+             Before you start, make sure that `kubectl` [points to the right cluster](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/){target=_blank} .
+             Run `kubectl config view` to list all available clusters and contexts, then `kubectl config use-context <your-context-name>` to set the proper active context.

       ```shell
       kubectl scale deployment pachd --replicas 0